cube3power/atsd/rule-engine/functions-random.md

 The function returns the randomly selected key converted to string.

-The sum of probabilities doesn't have to equal one as the inputs will be weighted to total one.
+The sum of probabilities doesn't have to equal 1.0 as the inputs will be weighted to total 1.0.

 An input map can be obtained using the `replacementTable()` lookup function.